stripe/react-stripe-js/.github/ISSUE_TEMPLATE.md

 [API review](https://github.com/stripe/react-stripe/tree/master/.github/API_REVIEW.md)!

 <!--
-@stripe/react-stripe is a thin wrapper around Stripe.js and Stripe Elements for React.
-Please only file issues here that you believe represent bugs with @stripe/react-stripe, not Stripe.js itself.
+React Stripe is a thin wrapper around Stripe.js and Stripe Elements for React.
+Please only file issues here that you believe represent bugs with React Stripe, not Stripe.js itself.

 If you're having general trouble with Stripe.js or your Stripe integration, please reach out to us using the form at https://support.stripe.com/email or